huynguyen250896/oCEM/README.md

 - clinical: a data frame or matrix.
 Input data serve to perform Pearson's correlations between each identified module and each clinical feature.
 It includes its rows are samples, and its columns are clinical features of your choice.

 - ncomp: positive integer.
 The optimal number of principal components.
-It should be >= 2.
+It should be >= 1.

 - standardize: logical.
 If your `data` are not standardized, just feed `T` or `TRUE` to this parameter.
 Default value is `T`.

-- method: Post-processing methods.
+- method: string.
+Post-processing methods.
 Allowed values are `ICA-FDR`, `ICA-Zscore`, or `IPCA-FDR`.
+Default value is `ICA-Zscore`.

 - cex.text: numeric.
 Change the font size of texts in cells of the heatmap showing correlations between each identified module and each clinical feature.
 Default value is 0.7.

+- verbose: logical.
+Show the running time to complete running the whole pipeline.
+Default value is T.

 Please download datasets [data_n_code](https://github.com/huynguyen250896/oCEM/tree/main/data_n_code) and read [Additional File 1](https://github.com/huynguyen250896/oCEM/blob/main/Additional%20File%201.pdf) (highly recommended) as examples to well grasp oCEM's easy-to-meet format and its usage.